 \begin{rem}\ \begin{enumerate} \item[(i)] A lattice polytope is reflexive if and only if it is Gorenstein of index $1$. \item[(ii)] A lattice polytope is Gorenstein of index $l$ if and only if $l\mathcal{P}$ is reflexive, i.e.\

 for some $A\in \Mat_n(\mathbb{Z})$ and $\textbf{1}$ the all-one vector. \end{enumerate} \end{rem}

-Whether a polytope is reflexive or not can also be seen from its Ehrhart series: A polytopes is reflexive if and only if the Ehrhart-Macdonald Reciprocity turns into a selfreciprocity, which is also known as Hibi's palindromic theorem (see, e.g.,~\cite[Theorem~4.6]{BeckRobins}).
-The next theorem is an extension of this result to Gorenstein polytopes; see \cite[Exercise 4.8]{BeckRobins}. \begin{thm} An $n$-dimensional lattice polytope $\mathcal{P}$ is Gorenstein of index $l$ if and only if
+Whether a polytope is reflexive or not can also be seen from its Ehrhart series: a polytopes is reflexive if and only if the Ehrhart--Macdonald Reciprocity turns into a self-reciprocity, which is also known as Hibi's palindromic theorem (see, e.g.,~\cite[Theorem~4.6]{BeckRobins}).
+The next proposition is an extension of this result to Gorenstein polytopes; see~\cite[Exercise 4.8]{BeckRobins}. \begin{prop} An $n$-dimensional lattice polytope $\mathcal{P}$ is Gorenstein of index $l$ if and only if